Introduction

 • Transformation: normal definition is the operation of changing an expression into another in accordance with a mathematical rule.
 Here, it is used as an adjective for tables that are used to create new data (or modify existing data) in a rule-based manner.

 • SubRES: this has no meaning normally; it is our original contribution to the English language!
 With the regular meaning of RES – Reference Energy System, this refers to a part of the overall RES of the model.
 Generally, this is a set of processes and commodities that can be included/excluded from the model without interrupting the core flows.
-Sequestration would be a good example: all the processes and auxiliary commodities created to model sequestration could be put in an independent SubRES so that they can be included/excluded in model runs freely (at the time of submitting a run) without having to change any parameter values.
+Carbon capture and storage (CCS) would be a good example: all the processes and auxiliary commodities created to model CCS could be put in an independent SubRES so that they can be included/excluded in model runs freely (at the time of submitting a run) without having to change any parameter values.
 These are commonly used to define the new technologies for models.

 • Base-Year: the first period of the modeling horizon.
 Since TIMES allows flexible period lengths, normally this is a single year so that the values are annual rather than averages over several years.